AliHasan-786/Parkinsons-Disease-Detection/README.md

 `!pip install numpy pandas scikit-learn xgboost`

 ## Data
-The dataset parkinsons.data contains biomedical voice measurements from individuals, labeled with whether they have Parkinson's disease.
+The `parkinsons.data` file includes voice recording measurements from individuals, with each record labeled as having Parkinson's disease or not.
+Features cover various aspects of voice frequency and amplitude, along with other complex features like harmonic ratios and dynamic complexity.

 ## Features and Labels
 The dataset includes various features extracted from voice measurements, with the 'status' column being the label indicating the presence of Parkinson's disease.